 Barbados has been attracting international insurance companies to its shores for decades.
-Barbados is ranked in the top seven captive domiciles.
+Barbados is ranked in the top ten captive domiciles.

 Advantages of Locating an International Insurance Company in Barbados:

 The benefits of operating an international insurance company in Barbados include:

 - Deferred acquisition costs can be treated as assets

 - After the company's first financial year, the required margin of solvency (i.e. the excess of assets over liabilities) depends on the level of the company's premium income for the previous financial year

 - Speed of incorporation and licensing